emmabastas/elm-port-schema/README.md

 # elm-port-schema

 Bring type-safety to the interface between js and elm!
-Automatially generate decoders/encoders and typescript definitions from your elm types.
+Automatically generate decoders/encoders and typescript definitions from your elm types.